theankita/Automated_Disk_Sanitiser/README.md

 ## Overview

-Automated Disk Sanitiser is a Python-based automation tool designed to identify and remove duplicate files from a system.
-The application recursively scans directories, generates MD5 checksums for files, detects duplicates, and automatically deletes redundant copies to optimize disk storage usage.
+Automated Disk Sanitiser is a Python-based automation tool that identifies and removes duplicate files from a specified directory.
+The application traverses directories, generates MD5 checksums for files, detects duplicates based on matching checksums, and deletes redundant copies while retaining one original file.

-This project demonstrates practical applications of file handling, hashing algorithms, automation scripting, and directory traversal in Python.
+This project demonstrates the use of Python for file handling, hashing algorithms, directory traversal, and automation scripting.

 ---

 ## Features

-* Recursive directory scanning
+* Directory traversal using `os.walk()`
 * Duplicate file detection using MD5 hashing
-* Automatic removal of redundant files
+* Automatic deletion of duplicate files
-* Fast and lightweight execution
+* Retains one original copy of each file
-* Efficient storage optimization
+* Lightweight command-line utility
-* Simple command-line interface
+* Fast checksum-based file comparison
 * Automated file management

 ---